Eaponte24/weather-app/README.md

 ## Description

-I've created a simple and easy to use weather application to view a cities weather and 5 day forecaste to the right, its a very quick and simplistic way to view the data with just one click of a button.
+I've created a simple and easy to use weather application to view a cities weather and 5 day forecast to the right, its a very quick and simplistic way to view the data with just one click of a button.

 ## Usage